romsdaplug/micromania-app/README.md

 - We encrypt params to make the requests using AES/Cipher.

 - It is deprecated as of now because they changed their whole app but still good to understand how it worked !

+(Thanks to this method, I've been able to monitor PS5 stock changes and autocheckout them).